grantsrb/java-Matrices/README.md

 ##Description

-This Matrices class was created to assist in matrix operations that are common to neural networks programming.
+This is a java Matrices project to assist in matrix operations that are common to neural networks programming.
 All operations use double types.
 Please contact me if you would like any specific operations to be added to the class.

 ##Static Methods